1st Hammurabi Armoured Division: History

+missing during the invasion of Kuwait.

 1991 Gulf War

 The division commander has stated that he ordered his tanks to use high-explosive anti-personnel munitions, rather than anti tank rounds, so as to minimize Kuwaiti casualties in tank engagements of the invasion.

 Towards the end of the war the division was involved in the controversial Battle of Rumaila, when US Army forces under Lt.
-Gen. Barry McCaffrey annihilated the retreating division near the Rumaila oil field, resulting in the division suffering some 7,000 casualties.
+Gen. Barry McCaffrey nearly annihilated the retreating division near the Rumaila oil field, resulting in the division suffering some 7,000 casualties.